 The planet is dabbled with 71% water.

 According to the US Geological Survey, over 68% of the fresh water on earth is in icecaps and glaciers.
-Just over 30% is found in ground water.
-In fact, only about 0.3% of our fresh water is found in the surface water of lakes, rivers and swamps.
-And in case you forget, sea water is almost 97% of all the water on Earth.
+Just over 30% is found in ground level.
+In fact, only about 0.3% of our fresh water is found in the surface as lakes, rivers and swamps.
+And in case you forget, sea water is almost 97% on Earth.
 So when we’re talking about fresh sources we can use, all the numbers we just listed are in the context of just the 3% of the water available to us.

 While conventional wars have been fought generally over terrorism or territory, wars of the future may increase include a new point of contention – water resources.